A perception of the facts required for a crime is "knowledge" in criminal law.

 Above all, it is the burden of the Commonwealth to prove beyond a reasonable doubt that at the time of the offense the defendant knew something.

 This requires jurors to evaluate the defendant’s state of mind during the time in question.
-It is obviously impossible to look directly into a person’s mind, but often in everyday affairs individuals look to the actions of others in order to decide what his or her state of mind is.
+In everyday affairs, individuals look to the actions of others in order to determine a state of mind.

 Jurors may consider ANY of the following in determining if the defendant acted with “knowledge”of something (ONE OR MORE):

 Take contraband in plain view as an example.
-When contraband is found in open view in an area over which a person has control, it may be reasonable to infer that the person knew it was there.
+When contraband is in open view, it may be reasonable to infer that the person knew it was there.